-Graduate students will not be eligible for aid if they do not earn the degree after carrying 54 credit hours; this includes all cumulative attempts toward the degree (transfer credit by exam, and all NCF graduate credit hours attempted whether or not they are satisfactorily completed).
+Graduate students will not be eligible for aid if they do not earn the degree after carrying 54 credit hours (Applied Data Science), or 72 credit hours (Marine Mammal Science).
+This includes all cumulative attempts toward the degree (transfer credit by exam, and all NCF graduate credit hours attempted whether or not they are satisfactorily completed).
 The maximum timeframe may be extended and documented under professional judgment if mitigating or extenuating circumstances exist; this can be done if the student has been placed on an academic plan approved by the Office of the Provost, based on a successful petition for Financial Aid Probation.